vb100/Deploy_Kubernetes_AWS_EC2/README.md

 sudo kubeadm init --pod-network-cidr=10.244.0.0/16
 ```

 The execution of this command can take approximatelly 2-3 minutes.
+At the end, you should get a quite large output with <code>join</code> command at the very end (we will use it in the next step to connect Worker nodes to Master node), and some basic commands in the beginning of output message.
+I strongly recommend to copy the whole output message for further use.
 </p>

+<h3>Make clusters with Master and Worker nodes</h3>